Fed's Harker sees 'at most' one rate hike in 2019

 Harker gave a similar assessment of the U.S. rate outlook on March 25.
 On Thursday, he said the U.S. jobless rate was likely to fall to 3.5 percent this year and inflation would likely be just above the Fed’s 2 percent target this year and next.

-“There are certainly aspects of the economy — the strength of the labor market, for instance — that point to a fundamentally sound U.S. economy,” he said in prepared remarks for an event with business economists.
+“There are certainly aspects of the economy — the strength of the labor market, for instance — that point to a fundamentally sound U.S. economy,” he said at an event in Philadelphia with business economists.

 At the same time, Harker said he had his eye on a number of risks to the economic outlook, including weaker growth abroad, and a shallow spread between short-term and long-term bond yields.